Below are some of the issues I care most about:

-While the Cambridge City Council recently passed an amendment to the Zoning Ordinance for Inclusionary Housing, increasing the number of affordable units required in new Cambridge developments from 15% to 20%, the challenges of increasing and diversifying our city’s housing stock remain.
+While the Cambridge City Council recently passed an amendment to the Zoning Ordinance for Inclusionary Housing, increasing the number of affordable units required in new Cambridge developments to 20%, the challenges of increasing and diversifying our city’s housing stock remain.

 Ultimately, I want to help plan for sustainable development that prioritizes socio-economic diversity and affordable housing and addresses displacement and social equity.
 To do this, some of my ideas are:

 Establish an Office of Housing Stability to help individuals find and maintain stable affordable housing.

 Increase Cambridge’s commercial linkage fee (which requires large new non-residential developments that receive special permits to make contributions based on the size of the building to the Affordable Housing Trust or build the housing).
 You can read more about the city's nexus study here.

 Adopt a local transfer tax on real estate transactions over a certain size with proceeds earmarked for affordable housing initiatives.

 Add an additional 5% inclusionary zoning requirement for middle income households and families, including 2 and 3 bedroom units.

 Work on a regional strategy with other cities and incentivize small landlords to maintain rents below market so that they receive a $1,500 tax credit for each unit rented in a 2-to-4-unit building.